xbeat/Machine-Learning/README.md

 Introduction to Snowflake and Databricks

 Snowflake and Databricks are both cloud-based data platforms that offer solutions for data warehousing, analytics, and big data processing.
 While they share some similarities, they have distinct architectures and strengths.
 This presentation will explore their key features, differences, and use cases, with practical Python examples.

+## Derivatives in AI and Machine Learning Algorithms

+Derivatives in AI and Machine Learning

+Derivatives are indeed fundamental to many AI and Machine Learning algorithms.
+This mathematical concept from calculus plays a crucial role in optimizing models and improving their performance.
+Let's explore how derivatives shape innovation across various industries.

 ## Visualizing Syzygies with Python